Freddy-Robert/Ravn-Challenge-V3-Freddy/README.md

 * Third party and miscellaneous libraries

      -Hilt for dependency injection\
-		 -Kotlin Coroutines for managing background threads with simplified code and reducing needs for callbacks
+		 -Kotlin Coroutines for managing background threads with simplified code and reducing needs for callbacks\
+		 -Apollo Graphql - Library that allow transfer data between the cloud (server) to the UI of the app.